 Zipcar is a car-sharing service and is an alternative if you prefer to drive rather than take a cab.
 It’s perfect for short jaunts in town.
 You can rent a Zipcar for a quick one-hour trip or as long as 7 hours.

 The first thing you do is join Zipcar either for sporadic driving or on a monthly basis. (they have several plans depending on your needs) Once you reserve your car, you will be given a location to pick it up.
 Unlock the car using a Zipcard and the keys will be inside.
 When you’re done, return it to its parking place and lock it using the Zipcar mobile app.
 You can also use the app or text message to extend your time.

-If you don’t own a car, and only need to drive occasionally, you’ll save bigtime using Zipcar because you can drive it on demand without worrying about a car payment, insurance, gas, license, taxes, maintenance, or parking.
+If you don’t own a car, and only need to drive occasionally, you’ll save bigtime using Zipcar because you can drive it on demand without worrying about your car payment, insurance, gas, license, taxes, maintenance, or parking.
 AARP members save 43% off on membership for Zipcar.

 Sleep in comfort at an affordable or luxurious hotel

 If you’re on a long road trip during the holidays you need a reliable place to sleep when you get tired.
 AARP Members can choose from a list of hotels that have multiple locations all over the U.S. and around the world.
 Here are some of my favorites for holiday travel lodging that you can find in almost any town or city.

 Best Western Hotels – AARP members receive 10% off and earn 10% bonus points.
 I’ve stayed at many Best Western Hotels through the years and have always found them to be clean and comfy.

 Choice Hotels – AARP members receive up to 10% off the best available rates.
 Hotels include Comfort Inn, Roadway, Clarion, Quality Inns and more.